canro91/canro91.github.io/_posts/2022-12-05-LeadingQuestionsOnCodeReviews.md

 <figcaption>That's a tricky question.
 Let me think about it.
 Photo by <a href="https://unsplash.com/@tingeyinjurylawfirm?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Tingey Injury Law Firm</a> on <a href="https://unsplash.com/s/photos/question?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a></figcaption>
 </figure>

-## Use unambiguous and intentional comments
+## Use Unambiguous and Intentional Comments

-Instead of leading or pushy questions, let's leave unambiguous comments.
-Also, let's distinguish between questions, actionable items, and nice-to-haves.
+Instead of asking "pushy" questions, let's leave actionable and unambiguous comments that distinguish between questions, to-dos, and nice-to-haves.

 Let's go back to the previous example and leave an unambiguous comment.
-Like this one: _"is it possible that oneParam could be null?
+Like this one: _"Is it possible that oneParam could be null?
 If that's the case, please let's add the appropriate null checks.
-Something like `if (oneParam == null) throw ...`"_ With this comment, it's clear we're suggesting a change.
+Something like `if (oneParam == null) throw ...`"_

+With that comment, it's clear we're suggesting a change.

-We can show the intention of our comments using [Conventional Comments](https://conventionalcomments.org/).
-With this convention, we add keywords like "question," "suggestion" or "nitpick" to show what we meant with our comments.
-I've been using it for months in one of my client's projects and I've seen how other reviewers have started to pick it too.
+To better show the intention behind our comments, we can use [Conventional Comments](https://conventionalcomments.org/).

+With that convention, we add keywords like "question," "suggestion" or "nitpick" to clarify the purpose of our comments.

+I used it for months in one of my client's projects and other reviewers started to use it too.

-For example, we can turn our previous comment into these two depending on our intention:
+For example, we can turn our previous "pushy" comment into these two depending on our intention:

-* _"**question:** Is it possible that oneParam could be null?"_
+1. A clarification question: _"**question:** Is it possible that oneParam could be null?"_
-* _"**suggestion:** Let's add the appropriate null checks if oneParam could be null."_
+2. A change request: _"**suggestion (blocking):** Let's add the appropriate null checks if oneParam could be null."_

-Now it's clear the reviewer meant two different things.
+Now it's clear we're referring to two different actions.

 Voilà!
-That's why I don't like "leading" questions in code reviews.
-Let's always prefer clear and unambiguous comments.
-And, let's show the intention behind them.
-We can review code from people with different experience levels and even non-native speakers of our language.
+That's why I don't like "pushy" questions in code reviews.
+Let's always prefer clear and direct comments without forgetting good manners of course.
+And let's remember we review code from people with different experience levels and even non-native speakers of our language.

-Ah!
-Another thing, let's not forget about the magic word when writing comments: "please."
+After this experience, my rule of thumb for better code reviews is to write unambiguous comments and always include a suggestion with each comment.

 If you want to read more about code reviews, check these [Tips and Tricks for Better Code Reviews]({% post_url 2019-12-17-BetterCodeReviews %}) and these [lessons I learned about as code reviewer]({% post_url 2022-12-19-LessonsAsReviewer %}).
 And if you're interested in unit testing, this lesson came up during  a code review session: [how to use simple test values to write good unit tests]({% post_url 2022-12-14-SimpleTestValues %}).